suhail8452/Projects/University projects/Third year project - entangled quantum gates/README.md

-## This is my 3rd year project.
-These pdf files contains snapshots of code to find the phase of quantum particles.
+## Third year project - Entangled Quantum Gates

-I worked on this project with my supervisor on my own.
+The goal of the project is to use Schrodinger's equation to find the phase transition of a qubit through numerical integration.
+I worked on this project on my own.